Doctor Rishika Mukhopadhyay

 About

-Rishika is a cultural geographer with research expertise in the field of Critical Heritage Studies, Southern Urbanism and Craft Economy from a postcolonial-decolonial thinking/practice.
+Rishika is a human geographer with research expertise in the field of Critical Heritage Studies, Southern Urbanism and Craft Economy from a postcolonial-decolonial thinking/practice.
 Her work spans across two broad research strands; a. meaning, production and politics of living heritage including craft, sacred sites, sound and smell of southern cities b. community-based economies in postindustrial and postcolonial contexts.

 She is currently working on two projects on nationalist urbanism and transnational diasporic heritage, supported by the British Academy and the Korean National Commission for UNESCO.